-Reasons behind a Corporate Spin Off
+Reasons behind a corporate spin-off

-A spin off also can relieve shareholder pressures that are absorbing too much leadership focus and resources.
+A spin-off also can relieve shareholder pressures that are absorbing too much leadership focus and resources.
 And it can obviate regulatory concerns—selling off certain assets prior to a planned major acquisition to reduce antitrust monopoly issues.

-No matter the reason, spin offs are very complex undertakings fraught with compliance responsibilities.
+No matter the reason, spin-offs are very complex undertakings fraught with compliance responsibilities.
 Parent companies must abide by tax, legal, fiduciary, labor and solvency regulations on a national, state and international basis.
 Below are four essential steps in handling these obligations.

 Step #1: Identify compliance gaps

-The execution of a corporate spin off is a multifaceted process, beginning with the board of director’s determinations of the reasons for the spin off and how to effectuate it, such as creating a new corporation to absorb the assets and business of the spun off company, or separating the two existing entities into independent public companies.
+The execution of a corporate spin-off is a multifaceted process, beginning with the board of director’s determinations of the reasons for the spin-off and how to effectuate it, such as creating a new corporation to absorb the assets and business of the spun-off company, or separating the two existing entities into independent public companies.

-According to international law firm Debevoise & Plimpton, assessing a potential spin off of a company requires close attention to applicable laws concerning the declaration and payment of dividends, as well as solvency and capitalization requirements, contractual obligations, particularly funded debt covenants; and documenting the transaction to maximize operational efficiencies for both companies going forward.
+According to international law firm Debevoise & Plimpton, assessing a potential spin-off of a company requires close attention to applicable laws concerning the declaration and payment of dividends, as well as solvency and capitalization requirements, contractual obligations, particularly funded debt covenants; and documenting the transaction to maximize operational efficiencies for both companies going forward.

 Attention must be paid to the governance mechanisms of the new entity, as it may not be in the best interest of shareholders for the business to employ the same governance structure of the parent organization.
-“If the Company’s charter and by-laws are used as a starting point, any necessary revisions to those documents should be made before the spin off due to the challenges of obtaining shareholder approval to amend these documents after the subsidiary becomes a public company with an expanded shareholder base,” a report by international law firm Sullivan & Cromwell LLP states.
+“If the Company’s charter and by-laws are used as a starting point, any necessary revisions to those documents should be made before the spin-off due to the challenges of obtaining shareholder approval to amend these documents after the subsidiary becomes a public company with an expanded shareholder base,” a report by international law firm Sullivan & Cromwell LLP states.

 A compliance audit should be performed to ensure that requirements are met in every state where a surviving and non-surviving entity is registered.
 Companies need to make sure changes in name, addresses, and officer and director information are filed with U.S. and global jurisdictions and regulatory bodies.
 Non-compliance can result in serious, even criminal, penalties.

 Another important step is to update registered agent appointments and service of process recipients.
-Failure to do so can lead to document delivery issues and potential risk of default judgments.
+Failure to do so can lead to document delivery issues and the potential risk of default judgments.

 Step #2: Identify new jurisdictions and business purposes